syanamad-UB/Projects/README.md

    * Leveraged the Flight Price Prediction dataset with Linear Regression, Ridge Regression, and Ridge Regression using Gradient Descent, delving into ticket price predictions while addressing model sensitivities and harnessing L2 regularization for enhanced generalization and robustness.

 3. **Movie Clustering for Recommender Systems** (R):
-   * Undertook data cleaning and pre-processing with a focus on features like popularity, vote metrics, and release timelines.
+   * Data cleaning/pre-processing and analysis were conducted, focusing on features such as popularity, vote average, vote count, and release year and month for clustering purposes.
-   * Deployed clustering algorithms, specifically K-means and hierarchical clustering, to group movies.
-   * Envisioned application: Enhancing the precision and relevance of Movie Recommendation Systems through derived clusters.
+   * Both K-means and hierarchical clustering algorithms were implemented.
+The outcomes of the clustering process can be leveraged to enhance Movie Recommendation Systems.

+4. **Credit Card Default Prediction**:
+   * Constructed a predictive model employing machine learning techniques to forecast credit card defaults, attaining an F1 score of 0.92 with a Random Forest classifier.
+   * Leveraged SMOTE technique to address data imbalance.
+Explored a variety of classification algorithms such as Logistic Regression, Decision Trees, and Support Vector Machines (SVM) to optimize performance.

 **Deep Learning:**